What Is a Buyer’s Agent?

 Single Agency and Avoiding Conflicts of Interest

 We do sell a few properties as seller’s agents, mostly because some of our past home buyer clients have asked to work with us as sellers.
 These past clients know that we are honest, ethical, and hard-working and they want the same effort and ethics applied to the sale of their home that they saw from us as buyers.
 We work as “single agents,” which means that we will only ever help buy or sell a property and will never do both as a transaction broker.
 If we are working with a buyer and they show interest in a home we are listing, we would refer that buyer to another trusted buyer’s agent to make sure they are well represented.
 By working this way, we eliminate the conflict of interest and can help our thousands of buyer clients with both their home buying and home selling needs now and again.
+Let us know if you have any questions on how we work with buyers.

 See more about buyer’s agents and Real Estate FAQs.